spatialos/online-services/docs/content/services-packages/services-intro.md

 * Gateway-internal
 * Party & invite

-You can find out about the Gateway in the [Gateway overview]({{urlRoot}}/content/services-packages/gateway/gateway)documentation.
+You can find out about the Gateway in the [Gateway overview]({{urlRoot}}/content/services-packages/gateway/gateway) documentation.

 **Authentication:** </br>
-For authenication, you can use the PlayFab Auth Service.</br>
+For authentication, you can use the PlayFab Auth Service.

-You can find out about PlayFab Auth in the [Quickstart guide]({{urlRoot}}/content/get-started/quickstart)documentation.
+You can find out about PlayFab Auth in the [Quickstart guide]({{urlRoot}}/content/get-started/quickstart) documentation.

 ### Matchmaking - the Gateway